 Things to do

-A visit to the Sydney Fish Market to buy fresh seafood is a popular pilgrimage.
-Learn how to cook your catch at the Sydney Seafood School, head upstairs to Fisherman's Wharf for yum cha, stop by Vic’s Meat Market for smoked meats and burgers, or grab takeaway fish and chips and eat it on the grass at Wentworth Park.
-Another delightful picnic spot is Pyrmont Point Park which has sweeping views of the Sydney Harbour Bridge, as well as a playground and barbecue facilities.
+The Sydney Fish Market is the beating heart of Pyrmont.
+Browse the many stalls and learn how to cook your catch at the Sydney Seafood School, head upstairs to Fisherman's Wharf for yum cha, stop by Vic’s Meat Market for smoked meats and burgers, or grab takeaway fish and chips and eat it on the grass at Wentworth Park.
+Another delightful picnic spot is Pirrama Park (formerly Pyrmont Point Park) which has sweeping views of the Sydney Harbour Bridge, as well as a playground and barbecue facilities.

-Nearby, historic Union Square is where you can see examples of colonial sandstone heritage.
-It’s the unofficial social hub of Pyrmont and a popular meeting spot.
-A range of tours are available too, from guided walking tours of architecture and colonial history to Sydney Harbour cruises.
+Nearby Union Square is brimming with colonial sandstone heritage.
+As the unofficial social hub of Pyrmont, it's a popular meeting spot for a range of tours, from guided walking tours about the area’s architecture and colonial history to Sydney Harbour cruises.
 It's also a great spot for boutique shopping, from funky clothing and gifts at Urban Oasis to handcrafted herbal teas at Golden Wattle Tea.